tinglesoftware/dotnet-extensions/src/Tingle.AspNetCore.Authentication/README.md

 # Tingle.AspNetCore.Authentication

-## SharedKey Authentication
+## Shared Key Authentication

 This authentication logic mirrors the one for most Azure services such as Azure storage.
-Every request provides a different authentication value signed/encrypted with a key shared prioir.
+Every request provides a different authentication value signed/encrypted with a key shared prior.
-This can often provide better security as compared to bearer tokens in OAuth/OpenId when introspection is not done on every request or when introspection canbe very expensive.
+This can often provide better security as compared to bearer tokens in OAuth/OpenId when introspection is not done on every request or when introspection can be very expensive.

 Most common usage scenario is machine-to-machine authentication where the OAuth flow is expensive (introspection and renewing tokens).